 Exemptions and Allowances

-There are several exemptions and allowances available that can help reduce your inheritance tax liability.
+There are several exemptions and allowances that can help reduce your IHT liability.
 These include:

-- The annual exemption: You can give away up to £3,000 each year without it being subject to inheritance tax.
+- Annual exemption: You can give away up to £3,000 each tax year without it being subject to IHT, with one year of carry-forward if unused.

 The Importance of Estate Planning

-By starting early with estate planning, you can make informed decisions and avoid common pitfalls that can lead to unnecessary tax liabilities.
-Effective inheritance tax planning is crucial in this regard, as it helps you understand how to reduce inheritance tax and protect your family’s assets.
+By starting early with estate planning, you can make informed decisions and avoid common pitfalls that lead to unnecessary tax liabilities.
+Effective inheritance tax planning is crucial in this regard, as it helps you understand how to reduce inheritance tax and keep your family’s wealth intact across generations.
+As Mike Pugh often says: “Plan, don’t panic.”

 Why You Should Start Early

-- Make informed decisions about gifting and other strategies to minimize tax liabilities.
+- Make informed decisions about gifting, trusts, and other strategies to reduce your IHT exposure well in advance.

 Common Mistakes to Avoid

-Many individuals make critical mistakes when it comes to estate planning, such as not updating their will or failing to consider the tax implications of their decisions.
-By being aware of these common mistakes, you can take steps to avoid them.
+Many individuals make critical mistakes when it comes to estate planning that can cost their families tens of thousands of pounds.
+By being aware of these common errors, you can take steps to avoid them:

-By avoiding these mistakes and starting early with estate planning, you can ensure that your family’s assets are protected and that your wishes are carried out.
+By avoiding these mistakes and starting early with estate planning, you can ensure that your family’s assets are properly protected.

 Gifts from Income: Definition and Benefits